openmanuscript/openmanuscript/README.md

 publish it as a final product (ebook, etc.), the writer uses another tool to create that product.

-Using a text-based standard means the author needn't worry that the format will be unreadable down the road because the software you used outdated, no longer reads that version of the output, or is simply gone.

 This repository includes a specification document, simple tools, and an example of the file format.

 Keep it simple.